Tiaaam/GuessMaster/docs/UCRS_Gamemode_Selection.md

 This Use-Case-Realization specifies the Gamemode Selection-screen as the landingpage of the game.
 It shows the different options for the players to join a GuessMaster-Game.

 ### 1.2 Scope
 Users enter GuessMaster games from this site.
 First of all it offers the user the possibility to enter a custom name.
-The user can also choose between starting a Quickgame, joining a private game after entering a code or creating a new game.
+For starting the actual game, the user can choose between starting a Quickgame, joining a private game after entering a code or creating a new game.
+Depending on which option the user chooses, he/she is redirected to a gamelobby or to a new page where he/she can modify the settings for his/her game.

 ### 1.3 Definitions, Acronyms and Abbreviations
 ·WIP·